mholling/nswtopo/README.markdown

 * 3/6/2012: version 0.5: Substantial rewrite to use the new NSW ArcGIS server
   * 4/6/2012: version 0.5.1: added metadata to identify layers correctly to Inkscape
 * 30/6/2012: version 0.6: fixed bug with shaded-relief and vegetation layers on some versions of ImageMagick; added option for default nswtopo.cfg file stored in nswtopo.rb location; improved SVG topographic labels layer; added other output formats: .png, .tif, .kmz, .pdf, .prj, .wld, .map; added rendering using Inkscape or Batik; switched from 0.9996 to 1.0 for transverse mercator scale factor; changed config.yml to nswtopo.cfg; added configurations for individual output raster dpis and input raster resolutions
-  * 5/6/12: version 0.6.1: fixed vegetation rendering bug on linux; added time remaining estimations; bugfixes; added fix for java OutOfMemory error when using Batik
+  * 5/7/2012: version 0.6.1: fixed vegetation rendering bug on linux; added time remaining estimations; bugfixes; added fix for java OutOfMemory error when using Batik
-  * 5/8/12: version 0.6.2: fixes to restore Windows compatibility and update Windows installation instructions
+  * 5/8/2012: version 0.6.2: fixes to restore Windows compatibility and update Windows installation instructions
-  * 4/10/12: version 0.6.3: changed old LPIMAP layer names to new LPIMAP layer names; added the option of specifying a map bound using a track; fixed problem with ESRI SDS 1.95 1 font; fixed bug with KMZ generation; fixed broken cadastre layer; fixed broken holdings layer
+  * 4/10/2012: version 0.6.3: changed old LPIMAP layer names to new LPIMAP layer names; added the option of specifying a map bound using a track; fixed problem with ESRI SDS 1.95 1 font; fixed bug with KMZ generation; fixed broken cadastre layer; fixed broken holdings layer
-  * 25/9/13: version 0.6.4: fixed aerial-best, paths and holdings layers; expanded and renamed reference topo layers; updated vegetation layer to use v2 dataset.
+  * 25/9/2013: version 0.6.4: fixed aerial-best, paths and holdings layers; expanded and renamed reference topo layers; updated vegetation layer to use v2 dataset.
-  * 23/1/27: HEAD: added in-place updating of composite map svg; added manual DEM option for shaded relief layer; store intermediate vegetation layer; added qlmanage and PhantomJS options for rasterising; added online source for 90m SRTM elevation data; added ability to import georeference raster images.
+  * 30/1/2014: HEAD: added in-place updating of composite map svg; added manual DEM option for shaded relief layer; store intermediate vegetation layer; added qlmanage and PhantomJS options for rasterising; added online source for 90m SRTM elevation data; added ability to import georeference raster images; added SPOT5 vegetation source.